arqtrad/archlit/article.md

 themselves that afforded them the luxury of not being primarily defined by race.

-[^3]: Botelho concedes, nevertheless, that Volkmar Machado was already aware of the burgeoning European debate on Gothic architecture by the late eighteenth century.
+[^3]: Botelho points out, nevertheless, that Volkmar Machado was already aware of the burgeoning European debate on Gothic architecture by the late eighteenth century.
 See [@botelho:2010historiografia, 117].